Devi Mahatmya: Final episode

+In the final episode (chapters 5–13) the demons Shumbha and Nishumbha conquer heaven and the gods go to the Himalayas to pray to Devi.
+Soon, Parvati arrives and asks them to whom they are praying.
+She then reveals to them that it is her.
+Thereafter, Ambika, or Kaushiki, appears from the sheath (kosha) of Parvati’s body.

+Devi engages in a fierce battle with Chanda and Munda, servants of Sumbha and Nisumbha.
+Chanda and Munda are eventually killed by Kali who emerges from Devi's forehead.
+The battle continues and the seven mothers, or the saptamatrika, are produced from the seven male gods.

+The demon Raktabīja also appears and is killed by Kali.
+Nisumbha and his army is defeated by the goddess with the help of the seven mothers.

-The story continues in which Devi, Kali and a group of Matrikas destroy the demonic brothers Sumbha (chapter 10) and Nisumbha (chapter 9).
-In the final battle against Shumbha, Devi absorbs Kali and the matrikas and stands alone for the final battle.
+In the final battle against Shumbha, Devi absorbs Kali and the seven mothers and stands alone for the final battle.

-After the battle, the devas praise Devi as the support of this universe, as the intelligence in all men, as space, time and causation etc. Devi pleased with the Devas grants them a boon that she will always destroy the demons and bring peace to earth.
+After the battle, the gods praise Devi.
+The hymn is known as Narayani Stuti which affirms her role as the creator, preserver and destroyer of the universe.
+Devi, pleased with the devas, grants them a boon that she will always destroy the demons and bring peace to earth.
 She mentions her future incarnations and their respective acts (Chapter 11).
-Then the Devi mentions the benefits, accrual of peace, bliss, etc., of worshipping her and disappears (Chapter 12).
+Then Devi mentions the benefits, accrual of peace, bliss of worshipping her and disappears (Chapter 12).

 The sage finishes the tale.
 He tells the king and the merchant to take refuge in Devi to rid themselves of their delusion.
 Both the king and the merchant undertake penance and Devi grants them her vision.
 The king asks Devi for his lost kingdom and Devi grants it to him.
 The merchants asks Devi for wisdom and she grants it to him (Chapter 13).

-Chapter 8 of the 700 Verses consists of the well-known 32 Names of Durga mantra, which is chanted during the Navratri festival and, sometimes, as morning prayers in ashrams.

 Symbolism of the three episodes

 Devadatta Kali states that the three tales are "allegories of outer and inner experience".
-The evil adversaries of the Goddess, states Kali, symbolize the all-too-human impulses, such as pursuit of power, or possessions, or delusions such as arrogance.
+Kali states that the evil adversaries of the Goddess symbolize the all-too-human impulses, such as pursuit of power, or possessions, or delusions such as arrogance.
 The Goddess wages war against this.
 Like the philosophical and symbolic battlefield of the Bhagavad Gita, the Devi Mahatmya symbolic killing grounds target human frailties, according to Kali, and the Goddess targets the demons of ego and dispels our mistaken idea of who we are.

-Most hymns, states Thomas Coburn, present the Goddess's martial exploits, but these are "surpassed by verses of another genre, viz., the hymns to the Goddess".
+Thomas Coburn states that most hymns present the Goddess's martial exploits, but these are "surpassed by verses of another genre, viz., the hymns to the Goddess".
 The hymnic portion of the text balances the verses that present the spiritual liberation power of the Goddess.
 These hymns describe the nature and character of the Goddess in spiritual terms: